Grammarly online | Voice Change, Active and Passive Voice

 Examples of Passive Voice:

-The food was cooked by a cook.
+A cook cooked the food.
 (Food works while the chef is quiet)

 Structure of the Sentence:

-When the sentence is in active voice, the structure of the sentence is Doer/ Actor+Verb+Object/ Action/Receiver etc.
+When the sentence is in the active voice, its structure is Doer/Actor + Verb + Object/ Action/Receiver, etc.

 Example: Rajon bought a car.